-Alumni Success and College Support Team
+Alumni Support And College Success Team

-The Bright Star Schools Alumni Support & College Success (ASCS) Program offers holistic support to help students successfully navigate college and earn a CTE or workforce development certificate, apprenticeship, and/or an Associate's or Bachelor's degree within 6 years of their high school graduation.
+The Bright Star Schools' Alumni Support & College Success (ASCS) Program offers holistic support to help your student to successfully navigate college and earn a degree after they graduate.
 Students will be automatically enrolled in the ASCS program upon high school graduation.
 The ASCS team will be by their side every step of the way in providing the following: